Sailing at Camp Mountain Lake – 1965

 I’m parking these scans from an old scrapbook here in the archives to create a data point for this formative summer in my childhood.

 I don’t really remember too many other things about summer camp.
-I enjoyed plaiting lanyards, tromping in the woods, breakfasts under a tin roof in the rain, and sitting by the fire… all those usual camp things… but I was kind of timid and quickly discovered that I was happiest in one of those little boats, flirting with wind and exploring distant shores.
+I enjoyed plaiting lanyards, tromping in the woods, breakfasts under a tin roof in the rain, sitting by the fire, the season-ending flour-bag battle of Apaches vs Cheyennes… all those usual camp things from the sixties… but I was socially timid and discovered that I was happiest in one of those little boats, flirting with wind and exploring distant shores.
+(The dance mixer with a nearby girls camp?
+Excruciating.)

 (Not sure how seriously I was taking those “duties and responsibilities,” but hey…)